 Can I access my “U” drive through FTP?

 Yes, you can access the “U” drive via FTP at piratedrive.ecu.edu.
-Use your PirateID and passphrase for access.
+Use your PirateID and password for access.
 Once authenticated, you will be automatically routed into your personal folder.

 Can I change my “U” drive to a different letter?